Société de l'assurance automobile du Québec

 Exhaust sound levels

 No component of the system can be modified, added or removed in a way that makes it noisier than the system originally installed.
-As such, a motorcycle muffler that has been modified but still complies with the maximum sound levels set out in the Regulation respecting the control of sound emissions produced by the exhaust system of motorcycles and mopeds is still considered non-compliant.
+As such, a motorcycle muffler that has been modified but still complies with the maximum sound levels set out in the Regulation respecting the control of sound emissions produced by the exhaust system of motorcycles and mopeds is considered non-compliant.

 Owners of motorcycles whose exhaust system is found to be non-compliant are liable to a $200 to $300 fine.